premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-5. Can we use a string in the switch case in Java?
+5. Can we use a string in the switch case in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)